 Jesus Christ is Central

 Jesus Christ is the center of my faith.
-Because of Jesus, my connection with the Creator is unbreakable, and I have the Holy Spirit in my life to guide me.
-Although Jesus was and is fully divine—that is, was and is part of the Trinity (the three-person Creator), he became fully human to be with us and to share with us.
-He was born and lived among people, grew up in a family, learned a trade, went to Temple and learned the Torah.
-He taught, and he performed many healings and other miracles.
-Despite his innocence, he willingly died like a criminal on our behalf.
+Because of Jesus, my connection with our Creator is unbreakable, and I have the Holy Spirit in my life to guide me.
+Although Jesus was and is fully divine, he came to live as one of us.
+So, he was born into a family, grew up in a community, felt joys and sorrows, worked at a trade, went to Temple, learned Torah, taught, and performed many healings and other miracles.
+Then Jesus was wrongly accused of crimes, arrested, and despite his innocence, killed.
+But Jesus rose from death to redeem us.
 He rose to life again to advocate for all of us forever.

 Following Jesus’ example, I affirm the dignity and worth of all people and declare discrimination of any kind incompatible with the unconditional love of Jesus Christ.